Real estate negotiation: establishing value

 How much is a property worth?
 Is it whatever two parties agree to?
 Is value established by recent nearby comparable sales?

 Negotiating the sale of residential real estate is no more difficult that negotiating for any other product of service that doesn’t have a fixed price; however, due to the colossal cost of houses, the process is more important financially than negotiating for other big-ticket items like automobiles.
 A mistake made while buying or selling a house could cost as much as a new car; sometimes such mistakes could pay for many cars.
 Skilled negotiators can obtain favorable pricing and terms without the assistance of a broker, but the novice who is inexperienced at this process often will not.
-Novice negotiators can benefit from using a professional real estate agent.
+According to an article we found at the Marc Anthony website, novice negotiators can benefit from using a professional real estate agent.

 Perceptions and Motivations of the Negotiators